1 / 6

 • Supported practice: Students transition to setting up Punnett squares for single-trait crosses, calculating basic percentages and ratios for offspring in controlled scenarios.

-• Independent practice: The final sections challenge students with complex, real-world applications, including paternity mysteries and multi-generational X-linked trait tracking.
+• Independent practice: The final sections challenge students with complex applications, including paternity mysteries and multi-generational X-linked trait tracking.

 This gradual-release approach ensures students build confidence before tackling advanced genetic probability questions.